France's Macron sets out corporate law shake-up in reform bill

-The proposed law is part of President Emmanuel Macron’s pro-business reform drive that has already eased labour laws and cut companies’ and entrepreneurs’ taxes.
+The proposed law is part of President Emmanuel Macron’s pro-business reform drive that has already eased labor laws and cut companies’ and entrepreneurs’ taxes.

 “The law’s ultimate objective is more growth and the creation of a new French economic growth model,” Finance Minister Bruno Le Maire told reporters.